Diverticular disease

 Diverticular disease is when problems occur due to diverticulosis, a benign condition defined by the formation of pouches (diverticula) from weak spots in the wall of the large intestine.
 This disease spectrum includes diverticulitis, symptomatic uncomplicated diverticular disease (SUDD), and segmental colitis associated with diverticulosis (SCAD).
 The most common symptoms across the disease spectrum are abdominal pain and bowel habit changes such as diarrhea or constipation.
 Otherwise, diverticulitis presents with systemic symptoms such as fever and elevated white blood cell count whereas SUDD and SCAD do not.
-Treatment ranges from conservative bowel rest to medications such as antibiotics, antispasmodics, acetaminophen, mesalamine, rifaximin, and corticosteroids depending on the specific conditions.
+Treatment ranges from conservative bowel rest to medications such as antibiotics, antispasmodics, acetaminophen, mesalazine, rifaximin, and corticosteroids depending on the specific conditions.

 Signs and symptoms

 The signs and symptoms of diverticular disease stem from inflammation and irritation of the colonic tissues, which can manifest as: